nickmeng86/RLA-YOLO-modules/README.md

 The following visualization illustrates the detection performance on the **GC10-DET** dataset.

 <img src="images/detect_gc10_tiny.png" alt="Detect on GC10-DET" width="70%" style="max-width: 100%; height: auto;">

+---

+## Erratum | 勘误

+We discovered that the structural diagram of the **C2f-Res-DRB** module in our publication [RLA-YOLO](https://doi.org/10.1016/j.dsp.2025.105700) was incorrect.
+The error originated from referencing an online blog, which did not match the actual implementation in the source code.
+This repository **has corrected the diagram**, and the image here reflects the **accurate structure** of the module.